wwwlicious/servicestack-eventstore/ReadMe.md

 #### Populating a Read Model ####

-To populate a read model from subscribed event streams you will need to do the following:
+To populate a read model from subscribed event streams you need to do the following:

 * Create a `ReadModelSubscription` in the `Configure` method of the `AppHost`, as demonstrated above.
-* For each event type that
+* For each event type that you wish to consume from EventStore create a class.
+There is no need for such a class to implement an interface.
-* Create a class that inherits from `ServiceStack.Service` and add methods that take in the type
+* Create a class that inherits from `ServiceStack.Service` and add methods that take in the desired CLR event types.
 * Create a view model class to represent a record in the read model.
 Potentially, this could be a hierarchical object graph that could be persisted as a JSON document in Redis (or RavenDB ) or as a set of rows in RDBMS tables.
-* In the `Service` class where you h instantiate a `ProjectionWriter`, specifying the type of the unique Id and the view model to be used, in the service you are using to handle events.
+* In the `Service` class instantiate a `ProjectionWriter`, specifying the type of the unique Id and the view model to be used.

+#### Creating a Projection ####

 When handling an event that corresponds to a new record being required in the read model - for example, `PurchaseOrderCreated` - then use the `Add` method to create a new instance of desired view model.
 When handling events that should update the state of a record in the read model then use the `Update` method to pass in the Id of the record to be updated as well as a delegate that mutates the appropriate properties of the view model: